ml-explore/mlx-swift-examples/Applications/LLMEval/README.md

 Different models have difference performance characteristics.
 For example Gemma 2B may outperform Phi-2 in terms of tokens / second.

-You may also find that running outside the debugger is also a performance boost.
-You can do this in xcode by pressing cmd-opt-r and uncheck "Debug Executable".
+You may also find that running outside the debugger boosts performance.
+You can do this in Xcode by pressing cmd-opt-r and unchecking "Debug Executable".